Guide to the Examination of Research Students

 Normally to be approved by internal and external examiner, or at the discretion of the examining board by internal examiner only.

-Definition: The thesis is deemed to be of MPhil standard in terms of substance, but in order to pass, significant but clearly specifiable and quantifiable amendments are required in terms of a) the presentation of research, e.g. concerning introduction/conclusion; or b) the structure, e.g. concerning the re-arranging of data/sections/chapters; or c) the addition of new material not exceeding one chapter in length, where such amendments are judged by the examining board to be achievable within a 3‑month period.
+Definition: The thesis is deemed to be of MRes standard in terms of substance, but in order to pass, significant but clearly specifiable and quantifiable amendments are required in terms of a) the presentation of research, e.g. concerning introduction/conclusion; or b) the structure, e.g. concerning the re-arranging of data/sections/chapters; or c) the addition of new material not exceeding one chapter in length – where such amendments are judged by the examining board to be achievable within a 3-‑month period.

 4. Decision suspended pending re-examination following resubmission within 6 months